Yusif Akhundzade

-Major General Yusif Akhundzade (Azerbaijani: Yusif Yevgeniyeviç Axundzadə; Russian: Юсиф Евгеньевич Ахундзаде́) is a prestigious Azerbaijani military conductor and director.
+Yusif Akhundzade (Azerbaijani: Yusif Yevgeniyeviç Axundzadə; Russian: Юсиф Евгеньевич Ахундзаде́) is an Azerbaijani military conductor and director.
 Akhundzade was the current Senior Military Director of the Military Band Service of the Armed Forces of Azerbaijan.
 He also served concurrently as the director of the Central Band of the Ministry of Defense of Azerbaijan, a position he held from 1992-2024.

 Early life and career

 He was born on February 6, 1946, in the city of Baku.
 In 1969, he graduated from his flute class at the Baku Academy of Music.
 In 1971, he joined the Soviet Armed Forces, immediately becoming a musician in the Song and Dance Ensemble of the Caspian Flotilla.

 Caspian Naval School

 Shortly before completing his compulsory service, he received an offer from Rear Admiral Georgy Stepanov, the head of the Caspian Higher Naval School named after Sergei Kirov (now the Azerbaijan Higher Naval Academy), to head its band, an offer Akhundzade accepted.
 During his service in this band, Akhundzade participated in the 1971 and 1983 October Revolution Parades on Moscow's Red Square.

 In 1979, a group of students from Guinea came to study at the school.
 As the cadets did not know the Russian language, they could not verbally communicate what the national anthem of Guinea (Liberté) sounded like (the sheet music was not in the files at the time) to Akhundzade in time for the visit of the Guinean delegation.
 Akhundzade later asked one of the cadets to hum the anthem, after which he transcribed it and orchestrated it the next day.
 It made an impression on the school administration, which resulted in Akhundzade being awarded the honorary title of Honored Cultural Worker shortly after this event.

 Some musicians of the Band of the Caspian Higher Naval School who served under the direction of Akhundzade later became teachers, artists and conductors in various cities and countries, including one who is a director of a military band in Russia.